MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-capability-in-al.md

 }
 ```

 Next, you add a codeunit that registers the capability.
 Here the codeunit is of the type `Install`, which ensures that the capability is discoverable and ready to use at installation time.
 The codeunit could also be of the type `Upgrade`.
-The following example shows how to register the capability for drafting a job.
+The following example shows how to register the capability for drafting a project plan.
 The `RegisterCapability` procedure registers the capability if it isn't already registered and registers it as generally available.
 The `LearnMoreUrlTxt` parameter is optional and can be used to provide a link in the **Copilot & AI Capabilities** page in [!INCLUDE [prod_short](includes/prod_short.md)] to provide more information for customer administrators to learn more about the purpose and safety of your capability.

 ```al
 codeunit 54310 "Secrets And Capabilities Setup"